 - It reminds us of the destruction of the Holy Temple.

 - The breaking of the glass also is a warning of the frailty of a marriage.

-That sometimes a single thoughtless act, breech of trust, or infidelity can damage a marriage in ways that are very difficult to undo – just as it would be so difficult to undo the breaking of this glass.
+That single thoughtless act, breach of trust, or infidelity can damage a marriage in ways that are very difficult to undo – just as it would be so difficult to undo the breaking of this glass.
 Knowing that this marriage is permanent, the bride and groom should strive to show each other the love and respect befitting their spouse and love of their life.

 Once the glass is broken, the guests rejoice, ‘Mazel Tov!’

-After many requests, “where can I purchase this all important item for my ceremony?”.
+After many requests, “where can I purchase this all-important item for my ceremony?”.
 As I proceeded to do online research for reputable Judaica retailers, I too had difficulty and could now understand.
-With that research Jewish Wedding Judaica shop evolved offering the three major well known Jewish artist’s various styles and colors.
-Of course, if you have a Judaica retailer nearby where you live, those retailers are a good resource as well and should carry one or all three designs.
+With that research, the Jewish Wedding Judaica shop evolved.
+It is right here on Jewish Wedding Rabbi.
+It offers the three major, and well known Jewish artist’s various styles and colors.
+If you have a Judaica retailer nearby where you live, those retailers are a good resource.
+They should carry one or all three designs.

-All the breaking glass styles includes a pull string bag.
-The bag offers dual purpose; for the safety of the groom’s foot and the glass shards becomes a keepsake for the wedding couple.
+All the breaking glass styles include a pull string bag.
+The bag offers dual purpose; for the safety of the groom’s foot and the glass, shards become a keepsake for the wedding couple.
 The shards of glass can be placed in a piece of Judaica art (Jewish art) and displayed in the home.
 It is tradition to own beautiful pieces of Judaica and displayed in our homes.

-Below are samples of the breaking glass product sold on Jewish Wedding Judaica web site.
+Below are samples of the breaking glass product sold on the Jewish Wedding Judaica web site.
 Each sample is linked to that web site.
-The prices are the same as the walk in retailers.
-Do take a look if you are in need for the very important, for the big ending, of your wedding ceremony.
+The prices are the same as the walk-in retailers.
+Do take a look if you are in need of the very important, for the big ending, of your wedding ceremony.

 Simon Tov, Mazel Tov!